Program Overview

 7:00am – Rise and shine!
 Eat breakfast and begin to get ready for your project

-1:30pm Depart for afternoon projects, for example HIV Education, Family Empowerment Program, or community outreach such as building, painting or teaching
+1:30pm – Depart for afternoon projects, for example HIV Education, supporting teachers at the local school or community outreach such as building or painting projects.

 4:30pm – End of the work day!
 Return to your volunteer housing